James rips ‘ineffective’ Stabenow; she links him to Trump

 Stabenow, who is seeking a fourth term and has led comfortably in polls, and James traded barbs in their first debate before the November election.

 "She's a very nice lady.
-But in time, I believe that she's grown ineffective, she's grown hyperpartisan and she's lost a bit of credibility," said James, a business executive and combat veteran who repeatedly pointed to Stabenow's 43 years in elective office, nearly half in Washington, and accused her of not adequately addressing problems such as immigration reform, aging infrastructure and student loan debt.
+But in time, I believe that she's grown ineffective, she's grown hyperpartisan and she's lost a bit of credibility," said James, a business executive and combat veteran who hyped his leadership skills and repeatedly pointed to Stabenow's 43 years in elective office, nearly half in Washington.
+He accused her of not adequately addressing problems such as immigration reform, aging infrastructure and student loan debt.

-Stabenow, in turn, noted "incredibly divisive" and "tough" times in the country's capital as one reason that voters should re-elect her during the televised debate at GVSU Public Media in Grand Rapids.
+Stabenow, in turn, noted "incredibly divisive" and "tough" times in the country's capital as one reason that voters should re-elect her during the televised debate at WGVU Public Media in Grand Rapids.

 "This is not the moment for inexperience.
 This is the moment for folks that have relationships, that have the experience and the seniority and a proven track record against all the odds that they can get something done," she said, pointing to her work to enact farm bills, protect the Great Lakes and — most recently — stop health insurers from prohibiting pharmacists from telling consumers when paying cash would be cheaper than using insurance for their prescriptions.

-Note: This story has been corrected to show that the station where the debate was held was WGVU, not GVSU.